karankumarshreds/MicroservicesEcommerce/client/hooks/readme.md

-##### Hooks in getInitialProps?
+### hooks in getInitialProps?
-You cannot use hooks in getInitialProps.
+* You cannot use hooks in getInitialProps.
 Hooks are only meant to be used inside of components.
-NextJS expects getInitialProps() to return the data instantly.
+* NextJS expects getInitialProps() to return the data instantly.